-Location: Utah County, Utah
+Location: Utah County, UT

 Michael Baker International was a member of the design team for Provo River Constructors (PRC) to design and construct the I-15 Corridor Expansion (CORE).
 The I-15 CORE project called for the reconstruction of 24 miles of freeway from Lehi to Spanish Fork, which included more than 60 bridges and 10 interchanges.
 The project was constructed and finished two years ahead of UDOT’s original schedule, in an unprecedented 35 months, making I-15 CORE the fastest billion-dollar public highway project built in the United States and one of the largest design-build transportation projects in U.S. history.